To be eligible for the CCS you must meet certain requirements, some of which are:

 Correspondence from the Government regarding your CCS will be sent to your myGov inbox or in the post.

-You can also view your claim results in your Centrelink online account or Express Plus Centrelink mobile app.
+You can also view your claim results in your Centrelink online account or Centrelink mobile app.
 Select Child Care Subsidy from the menu, the Child Care Subsidy Summary to view.

 VERY IMPORTANT INFORMATION REGARDING ABSENCES ON YOUR START OR END DATES

-If your child is given a start date at the centre but is away that date and any successive days, NO CCS will be paid for any of those absent days.
+If your child is given a start date at the centre but is away for more than seven days (including weekends) before starting, NO CCS will be paid for any of those absent days.
 Full fees will have to be paid for these absent days.
-CCS will only commence once your child has physically attended their first day at the centre.
+CCS will then only commence once your child has physically attended their first day at the centre.

-If you have provided us with a date your child will be leaving and your child is away on their last day and any days immediately preceding this day, NO CCS will be paid for any of those absent days.
-Full fees will have to be paid for these absent days.
+If you have provided us with a date your child will be leaving and your child is away on their last day and more than seven days (including weekends) immediately preceding this day, NO CCS will be paid for any of those absent days.
+Full fees will then have to be paid for these absent days.